hschneider/neutralino-ext-rust/README.md

 const RUST = new RustExtension(true)
 ```

 The last line initializes the JavaScript part of the Rust-extension.
 It's important to place this after Neutralino.init() and after all event handlers have been installed.
 Put it in the last line of your code and you are good to go.
-The const **RUST** is accessible globally.
+The const **RUST** is accessible globally and **must not be renamed** to something else.

 The **RustExtension class** takes only 1 argument which instructs it to run in debug mode (here true).
 In this mode, all data coming from the extension is printed to the dev-console: